yolanother/YuEGP/README.md

 ```
 patchtransformers.bat
 ```
+## GPU Memory Usage and Sessions

+Without the optimizations, YuE requires significant GPU memory for generating long sequences.
+Below are the recommended configurations:

+- **For GPUs with 24GB memory or less**: Run **up to 2 sessions** concurrently to avoid out-of-memory (OOM) errors.
+- **For full song generation** (many sessions, e.g., 4 or more): Use **GPUs with at least 80GB memory**.
+This can be achieved by combining multiple GPUs and enabling tensor parallelism.

+To customize the number of sessions, the interface allows you to specify the desired session count.
+By default, the model runs **2 sessions** for optimal memory usage.

+---

+### Running the Script
 Here’s a quick guide to help you generate music with **YuE** using 🤗 Transformers.
 Before running the code, make sure your environment is properly set up, and that all dependencies are installed.

-### Running the Script

 In the following example, customize the `genres` and `lyrics` in the script, then execute it to generate a song with **YuE**.

 Notice: Set `--run_n_segments` to the number of lyric sections if you want to generate a full song.
 Additionally, you can increase `--stage2_batch_size` based on your available GPU memory.